Armotik/NaurelliaCraftWebsite/readme.md

 17/04/2023 - Modified the readme.md file
 19/04/2023 - Added a new Entity : ShopItem, added 2 new Controllers: ShopItemController and ApiController, added a new page to display the shop items and added a new page to display the shop items in JSON format
 20/04/2023 - Update the Shop Page by adding new proctucts, added CRUD controller for the ShopItem entity and resolved the bugs due to the modification on the old entities in their CRUD controllers (UserIG, InfractionsIG)
+20/04/2023 - Started to implement mail sending system (not working yet, only working for verified emails in Amazon SES)
 ```

 ---